Dewieinns/Well_Depth/V2.0/README.md

 - Position Text for Screw Terminals where I can actually read it...
 - text for jumpers...
 - Spacing for pins of power supply not quite right
-- Not quite enough room for ADS1115
+- Not quite enough room for ADS1115 (Depends on which one used)
-- Keep traces away from 5v power regulator pins
+- Keep traces away from 5v power regulator pins (one currently runs between 5+ pins on board)
-- Capicitors for sensors
+- Capicitors for sensors (?)
 - Reverse Polarity protection?
 - Join negatives on power regulator so everything is common (12V Status LED was feeding through something else
-- Need to jumper a pin to ground to enter setup mode (D5 - Pin 14?)
 - Boards are just a hair too big in x axis still.
 Shave off from left side.
 Left Screw hole and bottom holes ok.
 Top holes could go up a hair, far right hole over nearly half width of hole.
-- provisions for magnetic switch
+- provisions for magnetic switch on D5 to ground to enter setup mode (D5 - Pin 14?)
+- Don't need a voltage divider for measuring battery voltage - just more resistors: https://www.instructables.com/DIY-Monitor-Your-Car-Battery-Code-Setup/

+14100432

 #### Helpful Links
 ###### Measuring the battery voltage